-On the way to the store, she said I needed to go on a diet.
+On the way to the supermarket, my wife informs me that I am going on a diet.

-At the store, we went our separate ways.
-She to fill the cart with good things that she will never eat.
-I to snatch bad things off the shelf – which I fully intended to eat every last morsel of.
+But at the store, we each go our separate ways.
+She to fill her cart with good things that she will never touch.
+I to fill mine with bad things that I fully intended to devour.

 She knows I do not.

-On the other hand, I saw nothing in her cart that inspired me to diet.
+On the other hand, I see nothing in her cart to inspire a diet.

-There were cartons filled with grains from exotic places, places where all the people are skinny – because they too refuse to chew or swallow the stuff.
+She also has grains from exotic places where all the people are skinny – because they too refuse to chew the stuff.